bloominstituteoftechnology/web-module-challenge-classes/README.md

 * Sign into Code Sandbox.
 * Fork the sandbox.
 * See your tests running on the "Browser" tab (NOT the "Tests" tab).
-* The way you'll submit your work will be by pasting a link to your fork into the submission form.
+* The way you'll submit your work will be by pasting your fork's URL into the submission form.

 [LAUNCH ON CODESANDBOX 🚀](https://codesandbox.io/s/github/LambdaSchool/JS-Exercise-Classes?previewwindow=browser)